ryankaplan/woot-collaborative-editor/README.md

 is a WIP but is already a more robust implementation of a real-time document editor than this editor.

-If you're looking for something to use in production, I recomment taking a look at [share.js](https://github.com/share/sharejs).
+If you're looking for something to use in production, I recommend taking a look at [share.js](https://github.com/share/sharejs).

 # Citations